Platform as a Service (PaaS)

-In the latest move, PaaS is entering the artificial intelligence space, where providers are starting to offer AI platform as a service (AIPaaS).
+PaaS is even entering the artificial intelligence space, where providers are starting to offer AI Platform as a Service (AIPaaS).
 Now companies can begin using pre-trained machine learning models, which they can then personalize to integrate specific AI capabilities into an application with APIs.

 How can HPE help with switching to PaaS?